Changissnz/selfinterest/README.md

 spirit?"
 The sentient being is better thought of as one of habit, capable of more habits and of removal from habit.
-The appearance of their efficiency for tasks of pattern and creativity are the habits and the innate capability.
+The appearance of their efficiency for tasks of pattern and creativity are the habits with the innate capability.
 The will of total does not belong to any one or any thing, and the idea of a noun as being automatic in quality likens the noun to a tool.
 It is because of wanting control over their self and furthermore, over the understanding of